 I thought it rather appropriate to start my movie journey with a Disney film.
 It's where I, and probably most children, began watching movies.
 Some of the first films I remember seeing in a theater were through Disney, "Snow White and the Seven Dwarfs" and "The Rescuers" are the first two that come to mind.
 This was pre-video days when the only way you could see a Disney film was when they would create a new one, re-release one of the older films which seemed to be in a 7 year rotation, or broadcast one on Sunday's "Wonderful World of Disney."
 But "Sleeping Beauty" never struck much of a chord with me.
 I truly don't remember seeing this film as a child, but that doesn't mean I didn't.
 I did eventually pick it up on video, but it was more to fill out my Disney collection.
 When I was in a "Disney" mood, it was never one I choose.

-When it was released on DVD, a few times, I always passed it by.
+as released on DVD, a few times, I always passed it by.
 In 2008, it became the first "classic" Disney animated film to be released on Blu-Ray.
 A friend wanted me to pick up a DVD copy for her kids and I came across a great package deal that contained a Blu-Ray and DVD copy for just $10 more than the DVD copy alone.
 I decided it must be worth the extra $10, and off I went with my first Disney Blu-Ray.

 My overall opinion was one of amazement.
 The story is still rather simple, but this truly is an absolutely beautiful film to watch.
 As close to an "art masterpiece" that I've seen.
 If drawings of daVinci's or Rapheal's could move, this might be what they would look like.
 From a technical standpoint, this was the first feature film released in Super Technirama 70.
 It was shot on a 35mm Technirama double-frame negative (the frame is as big as two regular Academy frames joined together) running horizontally through the stop motion camera, with each frame photographed three times (once with a red filter, once with a blue filter, and once with a green filter).
 This negative was then printed to both CinemaScope-compatible anamorphic film and Super Technirama 70mm film.
 Even with the Widescreen DVD release of this film, I don't believe the entire frame was shown until now.
 And with the precise clarity of the High Definition picture, this may be the best presentation of this film since it's first release in 1959.